AWS Step Functions FAQs

-Step Functions automatically triggers and tracks each step, and retries when there are errors, so your application executes in order and as expected.
-Step Functions logs the state of each step, so when things do go wrong, you can diagnose and debug problems quickly.
-You can change and add steps without even writing code, so you can easily evolve your application and innovate faster.
+Step Functions automatically triggers and tracks each step and retries when there are errors, so your application executes in order and as expected.
+Step Functions logs the state of each step, so when things do go wrong, you can diagnose and debug problems more quickly.
+You can change and add steps without even writing code, so you can more easily evolve your application and innovate faster.

 Q: What are the benefits of designing my application using orchestration?

-Breaking an application into service components (or steps) ensures that the failure of one component does not bring the whole system down, that each component scales independently, and that components may be updated without requiring the entire system to be redeployed after each change.
+Breaking an application into service components (or steps) ensures that the failure of one component does not bring the whole system down.
+Each component scales independently and that component may be updated without requiring the entire system to be redeployed after each change.

-AWS Step Functions helps with any computational problem or business process that can be subdivided into a series of steps.
+Step Functions helps with any computational problem or business process that can be subdivided into a series of steps.
 It’s also useful for creating end-to-end workflows to manage jobs with interdependencies.
 Common use cases include:

 - DevOps and IT automation: build tools for continuous integration and continuous deployment, or create event-driven applications that automatically respond to changes in infrastructure